Stirling-Tools/Stirling-PDF/HowToUseOCR.md

 ## How does the OCR Work

-Stirling-PDF uses [qpdf](https://github.com/qpdf/qpdf), which in turn uses Tesseract for its text recognition.
+Stirling-PDF uses Tesseract for its text recognition.
 All credit goes to them for this awesome work!

 ## Language Packs